 ROCELTM Aug.
 19 = 675 / 6880.8 = 9.81%

 Note how the return on capital employed increased by 40 basis point over a year.

 As mentioned above, ROCE is one of the few ratios that considers both ways of company financing: equity and interest-bearing debt.
 As a side note, there is another similar ratio: the return of invested capital (ROIC).

 Such ratios are essential because they include the influence of debt on the performance/profitability of the company.
 Otherwise, you can be biased with ratios such as ROE that only considers equity and not the effect of long-term liabilities.

-Normally, a ROCE above 15% reflects a great stock, however it depends on the industry to which the company belongs.
-The average ROCE of a cybersecurity company is not that same than the average ROCE of a steel mill company.
-Of course the second one is much more capital intensive (more capital employed) and also will have more depreciation in their assets (less EBIT), thus the average ROCE will be lower.
+Usually, a ROCE above 15% reflects an outstanding stock.
+However, it depends on the industry to which the company belongs.
+The average ROCE of a cybersecurity company is not the same as the average ROCE of a steel mill company.
+Of course, the second one is much more capital intensive (more capital employed) and will have more depreciation in their assets (less EBIT).
+Thus, the average ROCE will be lower.

-Finally, the trend is so important as the ROCE value itself.
-We want companies that sustain a positive and a growing ROCE over the years.
+Finally, the trend is as important as the ROCE value itself.
+We want companies that sustain a positive and growing ROCE over the years.

 What is the return on capital employed?